knockout/knockout/README.md

 ##Downloading or building Knockout

-You can [download released versions of Knockout](https://github.com/SteveSanderson/knockout/downloads) from Github.
+You can [download released versions of Knockout](http://knockoutjs.com/downloads/) from the project's website.

 Or, if you prefer to build the source yourself, clone the repo from Github, and then: